• Skip to primary navigation

 Smoked paprika is the secret spice you've been missing.

-Picture a spice that packs a punch, elevates simple dishes, and adds a smoky depth you didn’t know you needed.
+Picture a spice that packs a punch, improves simple dishes, and adds a smoky depth you didn't know you needed.

-This vibrant red powder is made from pimientos that are smoked and dried over oak fires, then ground into a fine dust.
+This bright red powder is made from pimientos that are smoked and dried over oak fires, then ground into a fine dust.

-It’s not just about heat; it’s about adding a layer of flavor that’s both rich and complex.
+It's not just about heat; it's about adding flavor that's both rich and complex.

 Whether you're a seasoned chef or just starting out in the kitchen, smoked paprika can transform your cooking.